 - Special guest David Hoyt, MD, FACS, Executive Director of the American College of Surgeons, will update the Chapter on the activities of the ACS

-- Invited faculty Patricia Numann, MD, FACS, Lloyd S. Rogers Professor of Surgery Emeritus, SUNY, will be the featured speaker at the Women in Surgery Luncheon
+- Invited faculty Kathy Magliato, MD, MBA, FACS, Cardiothoracic Surgeon at St. John’s Health Center, Entrepreneur, and inspiration for the NBC drama “Heartbeat,” will be the featured speaker at the Women in Surgery Luncheon

-- Perpetual favorite session, the 8th Annual Resident Surgical Jeopardy competition, will showcase competing residencies for the Dowden Cup
+- Standing room only session, the 9th Annual Resident Surgical Jeopardy Competition, will showcase residencies competing for the Dowden Cup

-- Back by popular demand, the Battle of the Blades, a debate on minimally invasive surgery topics
+- Learn and laugh at the Battle of the Blades, an animated debate on general surgery topics

-- Young Surgeons’ Breakfast, with mentorship provided by invited faculty
+- Young Surgeons’ Breakfast with mentorship from invited faculty

 Specialty Sessions include: